gabrielcapela/gabrielcapela/README.md

 - :computer: Data Science, Machine Learning and Operations Research
 - :brazil: Living in Rio de Janeiro
 - :writing_hand: Write blogs on [Medium](https://medium.com/@gabrielcapela)

+  **Academic Background:**

+- Currently pursuing a Master’s degree in Operational Research at Fluminense Federal University (UFF)
-- :anchor: Bachelor's degree in Naval Sciences from the Naval School and postgraduate degree in Operations Management and Logistics from the Federal University of Rio Grande.
-I am currently studying Data Science at the Federal University of Mato Grosso do Sul.
+- Bachelor's degree in Naval Sciences with an emphasis in Electronics from the Brazilian Naval School
+- Postgraduate degree in Operations Management and Logistics from the Federal University of Rio Grande

-**Background in:** Mathematics, Python (development and ML), Operations Research and Military Leadership.
+- Currently studying an Associate Degree in Data Science at the Federal University of Mato Grosso do Sul (UFMS)

 ---